Internal / External Posting

 Perform related duties where qualified.

-Lift and move heavy equipment and materials. (rare)
+Lift and move heavy equipment and materials. (occasional)

-Short periods of intense concentration while designing and drafting. (often)
+Short periods of intense concentration while operating equipment. (occasional)

 KEY SKILLS AND ABILITIES